About

 Submissions generally open in late December and close at the end of January.
 Details, requirements, and deadlines are posted on our Submissions Page.

 The third annual Green Bay Fringe Festival will take place from July 16–19, 2026.
 This four-day fest will include multiple acts at several downtown venues.
 Come for one show or catch every show you can!
-More information about acts and ticketing will be available on our Ticketing Page in May 2026.
+Tickets are on sale now—find acts and ticketing details on our Ticketing Page.

 Why Green Bay?